Hole spin qubits in Si FinFETs with fully tunable spin-orbit coupling and sweet spots for charge noise: Theoretical Model

+The most relevant orientations of the wire for this paper are summarized in Fig.~\ref{fig:Geometry-finfet}b).
+In particular, it is instructive to study the behaviour of wires where the coordinate system is aligned to the crystallographic axes, and of wires grown along the $[110]$ direction, as standardly done in experiments \cite{kuhlmann2018ambipolar,geyer2020silicon,siliconFin,doi:10.1002/adma.201906523,voisin2016electrical}.
+We also consider the growth direction that maximizes the direct Rashba spin-orbit interactions in inversion symmetric Silicon nanowires \cite{DRkloeffel3} and quantum dots \cite{PhysRevB.99.115317}.
+We will refer to these orientations as to Crystallographic Axes (CA), Standard Axes (SA), and Direct Rashba Axes (DRA), respectively.

-The $4\times 4$ LK Hamiltonian in Eq.~\eqref{eq:LK_Hamiltonian_4} captures accurately the physics of Si nanowires with large cross-sections, however to describe smaller wires one needs to include the contribution of the spin $1/2$ spin-orbit split-off holes (SOHs), that are gapped from the HHs and LHs by a material-dependent spin-orbit energy $\Delta_0$.
-The SOHs are only negligible when $\Delta_0$ is much larger than the confinement energy, such that the HH-LH subspace is well-separated in energy from the subspace of the SOHs.
-In Silicon, $\Delta_0\approx 44.1$~meV is about an order of magnitude smaller than in other semiconductors \cite{WinklerSpinOrbitCoupling2003}, and the confinement energy can easily become comparable to $\Delta_0$ in narrow wires, leading to a strong influence of the SOHs on the response, especially in the presence of an electric field.
-To take the SOHs fully into account in narrow wires, we compare our results obtained with the $4\times 4$ Hamiltonian~\eqref{eq:LK_Hamiltonian_4} to more accurate results obtained with the $6\times 6$ extension of the LK Hamiltonian, the complete form of which can be found for example in Appendix C of Ref.~\cite{WinklerSpinOrbitCoupling2003}.
-The conduction electrons are separated by a much larger gap from the holes, and so their contribution is always neglected in the present analysis.
+The $4\times 4$ LK Hamiltonian in Eq.~\eqref{eq:LK_Hamiltonian_4} captures accurately the physics of Si nanowires with large cross-sections, however, to describe smaller wires one needs to include the contribution of the spin $1/2$ spin-orbit split-off holes (SOHs), that are gapped from the HHs and LHs by a material-dependent spin-orbit energy $\Delta_0$.
+The SOHs are negligible only when $\Delta_0$ is much larger than the confinement energy, such that the HH-LH subspace is well-separated in energy from the subspace of the SOHs.
+In Silicon, the gap $\Delta_0\approx 44.1$~meV \cite{WinklerSpinOrbitCoupling2003}, is comparable to the confinement energy in narrow wires, leading to a strong influence of the SOHs on the response, especially in the presence of an electric field.
+To take the SOHs fully into account, we compare our results obtained with the $4\times 4$ Hamiltonian~\eqref{eq:LK_Hamiltonian_4} to more accurate results obtained with the $6\times 6$ extension of the LK Hamiltonian, the complete form of which can be found for example in Appendix C of Ref.~\cite{WinklerSpinOrbitCoupling2003}.
+The conduction electrons are separated by a much larger gap from the holes, and so their contribution is always neglected in the present analysis.\\

 Without magnetic field, the eigenvalues of the Hamiltonian in Eq.~\eqref{eq:total-H} are doubly-degenerate Kramers partners.
-When the wavelength of the hole wavefunction along the nanowire is much larger than the confinement length in the cross-section, the low-energy physics of the system is well described by an effective nanowire Hamiltonian $H_\text{NW}$ that only acts on the lowest pair of eigenstates.
+When the wavelength of the hole wavefunction along the nanowire is larger than the confinement length in the cross-section, the low-energy physics of the system is well described by an effective nanowire Hamiltonian $H_\text{NW}$ that only acts on the lowest pair of eigenstates.
 To second order in the momentum $p_z$ along the wire, we obtain